inukshuk/anystyle/README.md

 License
 -------
-Copyright 2011-2014 Sylvester Keil.
+Copyright 2011-2017 Sylvester Keil.
 All rights reserved.

-Some of the code in Anystyle-Parser's post processing (normalizing) routines was originally based on the source code of FreeCite and
+Some of the code in Anystyle-Parser's post processing (normalizing) routines was originally based on the source code of FreeCite and is

 Copyright 2008 Public Display Inc.